 I’m not a chemist by any stretch of the imagination, but I did notice that the Totally Awesome bottle claimed it was a degreaser.
 I had a bottle of Method degreaser and a really old mat so I decided to give it a shot to see if it worked as well.

 And surprise!
 It did!
 It became just as sticky once it dried as the mats I used the Totally Awesome cleaner on.

-So if you don’t have a Dollar Tree or already have a degreaser on hand, you can absolutely use that to clean your Cricut cutting mats and get the same effect.
+So if you don’t have a Dollar Tree or already have a degreaser on hand, you can absolutely use that to clean Cricut cutting mats and get the same effect.

 If you were thinking about throwing your cutting mats out, try this method instead and save yourself some money!